-The tithe is 10% of your income, and it should be given to God faithfully.
-Tithing honors the Scriptural principles of generously providing for religious leaders, giving to those in need, and laying up treasures in heaven.
+The tithe is 10% of your income, and it should be given to God’s work faithfully.
+Tithing honors the Scriptural principles of taking the light of God’s love and truth to the nations, as well as providing for our faithful religious leaders and teachers, giving to those in need, and laying up treasures in heaven.

 Throughout Scripture, we are encouraged to give the first part of our resources to God as an expression of honor and gratitude.

 “Honor the Lord with thy substance, and with the firstfruits of all thine increase: so shall thy barns be filled with plenty, and thy presses shall burst out with new wine” (Proverbs 3:9–10).

 Tithing is mentioned throughout the Scriptures, particularly when God commissioned the Israeli tribe of Levi to serve by caring for the tabernacle and providing spiritual leadership for the nation of Israel.
 Since the tribe of Levi was given these two unique responsibilities, God did not assign to them a portion of land (as He had assigned portions of land to the other tribes of Israel), but He instructed the rest of the Israelites to bring tithes of their increase to provide for the priests and Levites.
 (See Numbers 18.)

 In the New Testament, Yeshua affirmed the practice of tithing (see Matthew 23:23), and Rabbi Shaul encouraged Believers to give to those in need and to those who were ministering in the Gospel (see II Corinthians 9:6–15).
 When you tithe today, you enable those whom God has called to serve as pastors, missionaries, and ministry personnel to faithfully build up the Assembly and expand the kingdom of God.

 Put It Into Practice